JKelliher/Campr_Repository/TESTING.md

+# Campr Project Milestone 3
+Joseph Kelliher \
+Matthew Martin \
+Kelsey Kosnik \
+Jacob Unger \

+# Testing
+Note: The following are packeges required to run testing of this project: \
+Python3 \
+Sqlite \
+Flask \
+Flask-WTForms \
+SQLAlchemy \

 # Automated Test Cases
-## Use Case1: Validate starting DB has correct City/State pairs for entries
+## Use Case 1: Validate starting DB has correct City/State pairs for entries
 Verify that the starting DB has the correct City/State pairs for known entries \
 **Description** \
     Test the starting DB entries to ensure it was set up correctly \